Fertility Diary: I’m In My 20s & My Partner & I Both Struggle With Fertility

 Total cost: $31,631

 Reflection: For a long while, I was worried that I would become irreparably scarred by my experience with infertility.
-I had watched my best qualities – optimism, compersion, drive – erode, involuntarily, over the course of two years.
+I had watched my best qualities — optimism, drive — erode, involuntarily, over the course of two years.
 I spent so much time, too much, at emotional odds with those closest to me.
 And I became bitter, something I’d never been before and had hoped never to be because it’s so toxic.
 Often upon confiding in friends and family, my feelings would be swatted aside with ‘at least’ and ‘it could be worse’ statements.
 And on a societal scale, people undergoing fertility treatments are also frequently painted as ‘desperate’ or ‘selfish’, while IVF is characterized as an elective, elite procedure.
 The net effect of all of this brought an overwhelming sense of loneliness and emotional disenfranchisement, which really did a number on me.

 But, admittedly, this painful process also bore some unique, beautiful rewards.
 For one, my husband and I became even more deeply resolved in our love and commitment to one another, children or no children.
 Our marriage was tested, then proven, in a way many others are not.
 I’ve also emerged from this with more compassion.
 That adage we’ve all heard is now my personal creed.
 “Everyone you meet is fighting a battle you know nothing about.
 Be kind.”

 And then, of course, there is our beautiful daughter who is the biggest reward of all (and hopefully her brother soon to be on the way).
 It’s only because of her that I’ve finally been able to openly reflect on our fertility journey.
 It was too painful when we were in the thick of it, then too scary once I became pregnant.
 But her presence has brought so much healing, and the emotional scar I thought would mark me forever is fading.
 It’s so light that I’ve barely even felt it during this IVF cycle.
 I have been mercifully unburdened by (most of) the fears that plagued me during our first round of treatment, even if I now face a new set of challenges brought on by COVID-19.
 Right now, like the rest of America, I’m just trying my best to appreciate and hold on to the things that matter most to me.
-The pandemic has shown the world just how much is out of our control, but that is a lesson infertility taught me long before this pandemic.
+The pandemic has shown the world just how much is out of our control, but that is a lesson infertility taught me long before COVID-19.
 I realize that while parenting does not look the way I thought it would this year, neither did my path to becoming a parent in the first place.

 Advertisement